brunokoga/Montevideo/advanced_dir/advancedFeats.md

 **Prerequisites:** Con 13; dwarf, half-orc, or orc.

-**Benefit:** You gain a +2 racial bonus on saving throws against any effect causing the nauseated or sickened conditions and against all ingested poisons (but not other poisons).
-In addition, you receive a +2 bonus on [Survival](../skills/survival#_survival) skill checks to find food for yourself (and only yourself).
+**Benefit:** You gain a +2 racial bonus on saving throws against any effect causing the nauseated or sickened conditions and against all ingested poisons (but not other poisons.
+In addition, you receive a +2 bonus on [Survival](../skill_dir/survival#_survival) skill checks to find food for yourself (and only yourself).

 ## Ironhide